TheOdinProject/curriculum/javascript/organizing_your_javascript_code/oop_principles.md

 1. The following article mentions the acronym __SOLID__ before going on to talk about Single Responsibility.
 Single Responsibility is definitely the most relevant of the 5.
 Feel free to dig into the rest of the SOLID principles if you like, but pay special attention to Single Responsibility.
     1. [SOLID principle #1: Single responsibility (JavaScript)](https://duncan-mcardle.medium.com/solid-principle-1-single-responsibility-javascript-5d9ce2c6f4a5) has links to other very brief articles that cover the rest of 'SOLID'.
 They're optional, but recommended nonetheless. __Note__: this article riffs off what the SOLID videos in the next link goes in-depth on.
-    2. Watch [The SOLID Design Principles by WDS](https://www.youtube.com/playlist?list=PLZlA0Gpn_vH9kocFX7R7BAe_CvvOCO_p9) to see code examples for each principle.
+    1. Watch [The SOLID Design Principles by WDS](https://www.youtube.com/playlist?list=PLZlA0Gpn_vH9kocFX7R7BAe_CvvOCO_p9) to see code examples for each principle.
-2. [How to Write Highly Scalable and Maintainable JavaScript: Coupling](https://web.archive.org/web/20200810210808/https://medium.com/@alexcastrounis/how-to-write-highly-scalable-and-maintainable-javascript-coupling-c860787dbdd4) explains loosely coupled objects pretty well.
+1. [How to Write Highly Scalable and Maintainable JavaScript: Coupling](https://web.archive.org/web/20200810210808/https://medium.com/@alexcastrounis/how-to-write-highly-scalable-and-maintainable-javascript-coupling-c860787dbdd4) explains loosely coupled objects pretty well.
 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [Explain the "Single Responsibility Principle".](#single-responsibility)
 - [Briefly explain the additional SOLID principles.](https://medium.com/@cramirez92/s-o-l-i-d-the-first-5-priciples-of-object-oriented-design-with-javascript-790f6ac9b9fa)